ovh/docs/pages/web_cloud/email_and_collaborative_solutions/migrating/migration_control_panel/guide.en-gb.md

 ### Step 3: Carrying out the migration

-Before starting your migration, you will need to identify the version of the MXPlan you are migrating from.
+Before starting your migration, you will need to identify the version of the MX Plan you are migrating from.

 To do this, log in to the [OVHcloud Control Panel](/links/manager), and open the `Web Cloud`{.action} section.
 Click `Emails`{.action}, then choose the name of the concerned plan.
 Please refer to the table below.